-Protecting and advancing clean energy mandates.
+Protecting and advancing states’ clean energy rights.

 Favoring open access and competition, and protecting consumers against fraud and unfair business practices.